christoffer-nylen/backstrace/README.md

 # backstrace
 Searches for PATTERNS in each file that was opened by a traced process, by analyzing the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).

-The main purpose of the tool is to help troubleshooting build failures in complex build systems, but it can be used for other as well.
+The main purpose of the tool is to help troubleshooting build failures in complex build systems, but it can be used for other purposes as well.

+Internally, the [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used for searching and presenting the lines that match a pattern.

 ## Example